LifeWay/kubectl-roll-plugin/README.md

 ## Purpose

 `kubectl roll` is a [Kubernetes](https://kubernetes.io/docs/home/) client-side plugin that will "roll" through deleting a target namespace's pods by targeting the StatefulSets, DaemonSets, and Deployments in that namespace.
-In between resource restarts, it will sleep for a default of 5 seconds (or for a number of seconds that you provide).
 Any standalone pods in the namespace will be ignored and a warning will display to notify the user of the number of pods in the namespace that were not restarted.

 ## Installation